Portland visits Santa Clara following Williams’ 25-point game | WTOP News

 BOTTOM LINE: Santa Clara hosts the Portland Pilots after Jalen Williams scored 25 points in Santa Clara’s 89-73 win over the Pepperdine Waves.

-The Broncos are 13-4 in home games.
-Santa Clara ranks fourth in the WCC with 25.8 defensive rebounds per game led by Keshawn Justice averaging 6.6.
+The Broncos are 13-4 on their home court.
+Santa Clara is 1-2 in games decided by less than 4 points.

-The Pilots are 7-6 in WCC play.
-Portland is 8-7 in games decided by 10 or more points.
+The Pilots are 7-6 against WCC opponents.
+Portland is sixth in the WCC with 7.3 offensive rebounds per game led by Chika Nduka averaging 1.9.

 Tyler Robertson is averaging 15.1 points, 6.2 rebounds and 4.3 assists for the Pilots.
 Moses Wood is averaging 9.4 points over the last 10 games for Portland.